Experts in Oil Tank Installations & Removals Enquire today for a Free Assessment!

 Labour comes in the form of a 2-man team of OFTEC Qualified Engineers who will remove your old oil tank and hold your oil in a temporary tank while they install your new one.
 If the oil is healthy it will be pumped back into your new tank when the job is complete.

 This is especially appropriate where a concrete base needs to be constructed for the tank to rest on.
 Because OFTEC has very specific requirements for the surface the tank rests on these very often need to be made from scratch.

 Another big factor in material cost is fire protection.
-Some installations require fire screen to form a barrier because the tank can’t be within certain distances of non-fire rated objects.
-These fire rated screens require fixings and construction supports.
+Some installations require a fire screen to form a barrier because the tank can’t be within certain distances of non-fire rated objects.
+These fire-rated screens require fixings and construction supports.
 This can add to the cost so, if you can, it may be more ideal to choose an isolated location for your tank.

 There is a wide range of fuel tanks available for installations that we hold in stock.
 A typical example though would be our SL1000BT DESO 1000 Litre Slimline Bunded Oil Tank at £1290 inc. VAT and an SL1250BT a similar 1250 Litre version at £1374 inc. VAT.

 Vertical, cylindrical tanks are a lot cheaper with a V1230BT DESO 1230 Litre Bunded Oil Tank at £1138.80 inc. VAT or a 1400VB Tuffa 1400 Litre Bunded Oil Tank at £894 inc. VAT